Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 Vaccinations Increase Risk of Allergies:

 Vaccines act to strengthen the adapted or acquired part of our immune system led by antibody formation.
-Within this system there is the Th1 and Th2 branch.
-Vaccines are thought to over stimulate the Th2 branch of the adapted immune system creating an immune imbalance that leads to hyper inflammatory conditions that may prelude allergies for certain individuals (13).
+Within this system, there are the Th1 and Th2 branches.
+Vaccines are thought to over stimulate the Th2 branch of the adapted immune system creating an immune imbalance that leads to hyperinflammatory conditions that may prelude allergies for certain individuals (13).

 AllergiesNutrition and Seasonal Allergies:

-The diet should also be rich in healthy immune enhancing fats such as coconut oil, grass-fed butter or ghee, olives and olive oil and avocados.
-Sustainably raised animal products such as grass-fed beef and lamb, organic poultry and wild-caught fish should be consumed regularly on this nutrition plan.
+The diet should also be rich in healthy immune-enhancing fats such as coconut oil, grass-fed butter or ghee, olives, olive oil, and avocados.
+Sustainably raised animal products such as grass-fed beef and lamb, organic poultry, and wild-caught fish should be consumed regularly on this nutrition plan.

 pollen allergies, Pollen Allergies: Symptoms & Natural Support Strategies